Reshape NCG's neutrino sector using quantum-group symmetry. Ties it to condensate physics.

 Extends the NCG neutrino sector using deformed oscillators and Hopf algebra symmetry, connecting the spectral triple's fermion mixing to a broader algebraic framework of quantum groups and condensate physics.

-Placeholder for a 3D visualisation of Non-Commutative Geometry.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Non-Commutative Geometry.
 Non-commutative geometry in the sense of Alain Connes replaces the points of a smooth manifold with an abstract algebra of observables whose multiplication need not commute, generalizing ordinary Riemannian geometry to a setting where coordinates no longer commute as real numbers do.
 Connes introduced the spectral triple (A, H, D): an algebra A of functions, a Hilbert space H on which they act, and a Dirac operator D encoding distances and curvature.
 From this triple one can reconstruct the ordinary geometry of a spin manifold, but the framework also applies to discrete spaces and, crucially, to products of a continuous manifold with a finite-dimensional matrix algebra.
 Connes and Chamseddine showed in 1996 that choosing the algebra as the product of smooth [[spacetime]] functions and a specific finite matrix algebra produces a spectral action whose bosonic part reproduces the Einstein-Hilbert action, the Standard Model gauge couplings, and the Higgs scalar potential all from a single geometric principle.
 The finite-dimensional internal algebra encodes the discrete data of the Standard Model, the three gauge groups and the Higgs doublet, in the same language as the continuum geometry of spacetime, unifying them without extra spatial dimensions or string excitations.

 §1 · The claim, in one sentence